Pointivo/APIDocs/docs/reference.rst

             "name": "Pointcloud Resource",
             "description": "Description",
             "resourceType": { id: 12 },
+            "flowType": "IN",
             "metaData": {},
             "status": "OK",
         },
         "uploadUrl": "https://upload.here"
     }

-The response includes a field named **uploadUrl**.
+The **uploadUrl** field is a temporary URL for uploads.
 It is to this URL that the file content associated with this resource should be uploaded to, via a POST operation.
 Further detail on how to perform this upload is provided `here <http://docs.aws.amazon.com/AmazonS3/latest/dev/PresignedUrlUploadObject.html>`_.

+The **flowType** field indicates the resource was provided to the API, or produced by the API.
+Possible values are **IN** and **OUT** respectively.

 -----------------
 Get Resources